RajdeepDs/concise-docs/README.md

-# Concise Docs
+# ConciseDocs

-Concise Docs is a document summarization tool that enables users to upload documents (PDFs and text files) and generate concise, informative summaries.
+ConciseDocs is a document summarization tool that enables users to upload documents (PDFs and text files) and generate concise, informative summaries.
 The application also provides the ability to export summaries as PDF files.

 ## Features